Who are responsible employees and who are campus security authorities?

 - Start by believing.
 It isn’t your job to investigate the issue.
 Suspend any judgement and avoid victim-blaming.
 Victim-blaming includes placing any portion of the blame, no matter how small, on the person who experienced the misconduct.
 Listen and use supportive phrases, such as, “I’m so sorry this happened to you” and “I want to help you get support through this,” etc.

 - Refer the survivor to campus resources such as the victim advocates, the University Counseling Center or the Women’s Resource Center.
 They can make sure the survivor knows exactly what resources and options are available to them after experiencing sexual misconduct.
-More information on resources for survivors can be found here (link to Counseling and Support).
+More information on resources for survivors can be found here.

 - Report the information to the Title IX coordinator in the Office of Equal Opportunity and Affirmative Action, 801-581-8365.